DevopsProjects05/Devops-CICD-End-to-End/README.md

 ## Step 2: Install and Configure Jenkins

 ### Objective:
-Install Jenkins on the EC2 instance and make it accessible via a web browser.
+Install Jenkins on the EC2 instance and make it accessible via a web browser...

 ### Why?
 Jenkins is a popular automation tool used to build and manage CI/CD pipelines.